huddlelamp/huddle-engine/README.md

 ## Processor Logic - Create a new Processor

-A new processor can be integrated into the tracking framework by deriving it from <code>RgbProcessor</code>.
-The <code>RgbProcessor</code> is an abstract base class that handles basic functions such as rendering pre-process and post-process images into <code>BitmapSource</code> objects.
+A new processor can be integrated into the tracking framework by deriving it from <code>BaseProcessor</code> or <code>RgbProcessor</code>.
+The <code>RgbProcessor</code> is an abstract base class for image processing that handles basic functions such as rendering pre-process and post-process images into <code>BitmapSource</code> objects.
 The <code>BitmapSource</code> object can be used later to visualize images apriori and posteriori manipulation.
 The ProcessAndView method provides access to the image stream of either an <code>InputSource</code> or another processor.
+For more information on the usage of the <code>BaseProcessor</code> see <code>MergeProcessor</code>.

-For the UI a <code>ViewTemplateAttribute</code> with a template name is required.
-Usually, the template name is the class name.
+For the UI a <code>ViewTemplateAttribute</code> with a processor name and a view template name is required.
 The tracking framework uses the template name to search for the corresponding <code>DataTemplate</code> key within the assembly.
 A data binding between a processor's properties and its <code>DataTemplate</code> is possible.
 Adding properties to a processor class is explained below.

     /// <summary>
     ///
     /// </summary>
-    [XmlType]
-    [ViewTemplate("MyProcessor")]
+    [ViewTemplate("MyProcessor", "MyViewTemplateName")]
     public class MyProcessor : RgbProcessor
     {
 		public override Image<Rgb, byte> ProcessAndView(Image<Rgb, byte> image)